 The winning formula for live streaming apps: Unique content combined with interactive communication

 AfreecaTV (short for “Any FREE broadCAsting”) is one great example of the success of live streaming in Korea.
-They started on the web in 2006 and secured broadcasting rights to broadcasting personalities, content creators and sporting events.
+AfreecaTV started on the web in 2006 and secured broadcasting rights to personalities, content creators, and sporting events.
 However, AfreecaTV’s unique and most popular content comes from its live streams of jockeys eating (called “Meokbang” in Korean) while interacting with their viewers.

 The key ingredient to AfreecaTV’s success revolves around its interactive platform.
-The rising number of solo diners can now have company to talk to while eating and users can even send the jockeys “star balloons” that can be redeemed for real cash.
-Now many jockeys are making a living live streaming and the app has been in the top 10 in downloads in Korea for the past year.
+The rising number of solo diners can now have company to talk to while eating, and users can even send the jockeys “star balloons” that can be redeemed for real cash.
+Now many jockeys are making a living live streaming, and the app has been in the top 10 downloads in Korea for the past year.